 Please confirm your loan of this film by entering the PIN of your library card.
 (Due to Deichman's transition to a new library system, borrowers from Deichman must also use a PIN code when confirming loans from now on.)

-The limit that your library has set for the total number of film loans this month has now been reached.
-Notification has been sent to your library.
-If the library chooses not to increase the limit, unfortunately you cannot borrow more films this month, even if you have not used all your individual loans.
+You have unused loans this month, but your library has a limit of the total amount of loans that can be used by all loaners each month.
+That limit has been reached.
+We have notified your library, but if it chooses not to increase the limit, you cannot loan any more films this month, even if you have not used up your individual loans unfortunately.

 Contact your library for more info